apache/mxnet/example/distributed_training-horovod/README.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-# MXNet + Horovod
+# Distributed Training using MXNet with Horovod
 [Horovod](https://github.com/horovod/horovod) is a distributed training framework that demonstrates excellent scaling efficiency for dense models running on a large number of nodes.
 It currently supports mainstream deep learning frameworks such as MXNet, TensorFlow, Keras, and PyTorch.
 It is created at Uber and currently hosted by the [Linux Foundation Deep Learning](https://lfdl.io)(LF DL).

-MXNet is recently supported in Horovod 0.16.0 [release](https://eng.uber.com/horovod-pyspark-apache-mxnet-support/).
+MXNet 1.4.0 is supported in Horovod 0.16.0 [release](https://eng.uber.com/horovod-pyspark-apache-mxnet-support/).

 ## What's New?
 Compared with the standard distributed training script in MXNet which uses parameter server to distribute and aggregate parameters, Horovod uses ring allreduce algorithm to communicate parameters between workers.
 There is no dedicated server and the communication data size between workers does not depend on the number of workers.
-Therefore, it scales well in the case where there are a large number of workers and network bandwidth becomes bottleneck.
+Therefore, it scales well in the case where there are a large number of workers and network bandwidth is the bottleneck.

 # Install
 ## Install MXNet